Admitted and Enrolling Student Expectations

 However, students who apply for admission to Fordham University should be confident that being disciplined for participation in peaceful demonstrations against gun violence will have no adverse effect on their admission decisions.
 Read the University's statement on gun violence protests.

 We expect all members of the Fordham community to be good citizens online.
 Above all, this means ensuring that you treat other members of the Fordham community and society in general with respect in your online activities.

 Students are welcome to defer their enrollment or take a “gap year” for up to one year for service, work, travel, or other planned activities.
-Information about the process can be found here.
+Learn more about the deferral and gap year request process.